 When you are bushwalking in the Blue Mountains National Park, there are no guarantees of ‘child-proof’ tracks.
 You are out in nature and it is not a controlled environment (and that’s the beauty of it!).
 However, it is important to be prepared and know what to bring in case the unexpected happens.
 Here are our bushwalking safety tips when you are with children:

 - The key to safe bushwalking with children is constant supervision.
 Always supervise your children carefully and do not let them run ahead as you never know where a trail changes and there is an unexpected narrow part with a dangerous drop or unexpected wildlife.
 Keep well back from cliff edges and hold your child’s hand if the path looks a little narrow or dangerous.
+If the walk leads to a waterhole or contains another body of water it is especially important to keep vigilant with young children on the walk.
+Read our water safety tips here.

 - Always carry drinking water and food, even if it is a short walk.
 A good guide is at least one litre of water for every two hours of walking.
 You can get small children’s camelbacks for under $70 (a great Christmas gift perhaps!?) or the night before half freeze a water bottle then top with water the next day.
 Muesli bars, packets of chips and bananas make great snacks for picnics along the way.